tahoe-lafs/magic-folder/docs/downloader.rst

 -----------------

 There is a service responsible for deciding which Snapshots to download.
-The capability strings of snapshots to download are given to a second service that is responsible for actually downloading them.
-Downloading new Snapshots from other participants causes changes to the local filesystem (in the magic-folder).
+The capability strings of Snapshots to download are given to a second service that is responsible for actually downloading them.
+Downloading new Snapshots from other participants ultimately causes changes to the local filesystem (in the magic-folder).

 What Snapshots to Download
 --------------------------

-Each configured magic-folder has a ``collective_dircap`` which is a Tahoe capability for the list of participants.
-If this dircap is writable then this device is the administrator (and the only one who can modify the participants).
+Each configured magic-folder has a ``collective_dircap`` which is a Tahoe-LAFS Directory Capability ("dircap") for the list of participants.
+If this dircap is writable then this device is the administrator (and the only device which can modify the participants).

 In either case, the capability can be downloaded.
-It will be a Tahoe directory containing a series of sub-directories; these are the participants.
-The directory name is their name and points at a read-capability where all the files in their magic-folder are stored.
+It will be a Tahoe-LAFS directory containing a series of sub-directories; these are the participants.
+The directory name is their name and points at a Read Capability where all the files in their magic-folder are stored.
 This is known as the "Personal DMD", where DMD stands for "Distributed Mutable Directory".